Joel Dvoskin, PhD, ABFP

 Links

-Dr. Dvoskin is a fellow of the American Psychological Association (APA) and past president of two APA Divisions, including the American Psychology-Law Society (Division 41) and Psychologists in Public Service (Division 18).
-He served on the APA Policy Task Force on Reducing Gun Violence, and on the APA Blue Ribbon Commission on Ethics Processes.
-Currently, he serves on APA’s Amicus Curie Committee Expert Panel.
-Additionally, he provides consultation on criminal justice and mental health administration, workplace violence prevention, management and leadership, and responding to organizational crises for a wide array of organizations across the U.S. and Canada.
+Dr. Dvoskin is a fellow of the American Psychological Association and past president of two association divisions, including the American Psychology-Law Society (Division 41) and Psychologists in Public Service (Division 18).
+He served on the association's policy task force on reducing gun violence and on the blue ribbon commission on ethics processes.
+He serves on the association's Amicus Curie Committee Expert Panel.
+Additionally, he provides consultation on criminal justice and mental health administration, workplace violence prevention, management and leadership, and responding to organizational crises for a wide array of organizations across the United States and Canada.
 He is the co-founder of Heroes Active Bystandership Training.

-He is the former acting commissioner of mental health for the State of NY, after serving for more than a decade as associate commissioner and director for forensic services for the New York State Office of Mental Health.
-He served as chair of the Governor’s Advisory Council on Behavior Health and Wellness for the state of Nevada.
+He is the former acting commissioner of mental health for the state of New York after serving for more than a decade as associate commissioner and director for forensic services for the New York State Office of Mental Health.
+He served as chair of the Governor’s Advisory Council on Behavioral Health and Wellness for the state of Nevada.

 Degrees